aws-samples/eks-workshop-developers/website/docs/python/containers/multiarchitecture-image.md

 ## 2. Building Multi-Architecture Docker Image for the Web Service

-You can use 'docker buildx' to build Docker images for application and database services that are compatible with multiple architectures, including Kubernetes clusters.
+You can use `docker buildx` to build Docker images for application and database services that are compatible with multiple architectures, including Kubernetes clusters.

 First, create and start new builder instances for the web service: